JKelliher/Campr_Repository/TESTING.md

 9. Select the "Register" link on the header.
 Verify link takes you to the new user registration page "/register".

 Navigation bar from the about page:
 1. Navigate to the about page.
-Add "/about" to the base url to get there if home link on header does not work.
+Add "/about" to the base url to get there if "About" link on header does not work.
 2. Select the CAMPr link on the header.
 Verify link loads the login page "/login"
 3. Navigate back to "/about"
 4. Select the "Home" link on the header.
 Verify link loads home page "/home".
 5. Navigate back to "/about"
 6. Select the "About" link on the header.
 Verify link reloads the about page "/about".
+7. Select the "Login" link on the header.
+Verify link loads the login page "/login".
+8. Navigate back to "/about".
+9. Select the "Register" link on the header.
+Verify link takes you to the new user registration page "/register".

+Navigation bar from the about User Register Page:
+1. Navigate to the user registration page.
+Add "/register" to the base url to get there if "Register" link on header does not work.
+2. Select the CAMPr link on the header.
+Verify link loads the login page "/login"
+3. Navigate back to "/register"
+4. Select the "Home" link on the header.
+Verify link loads home page "/home".
+5. Navigate back to "/register"
+6. Select the "About" link on the header.
+Verify link loads the about page "/about".
+7. Navigate back to "/register"
 8. Select the "Login" link on the header.
 Verify link loads the login page "/login".
-9. Navigate back to "/about".
+9. Navigate back to "/register"
 10. Select the "Register" link on the header.
-Verify link takes you to the new user registration page "/register".
+Verify link reloads the new user registration page "/register".

-Navigation bar from the about Register Page:
+Navigation bar from the Search Nearby Page:
-1. Navigate to the about page.
-Add "/about" to the base url to get there if home link on header does not work.
+1. Navigate to the Search Nearby Page.
+Add "/search" to the base url to get there.
 2. Select the CAMPr link on the header.
 Verify link loads the login page "/login"
-3. Navigate back to "/about"
+3. Navigate back to "/search"
 4. Select the "Home" link on the header.
 Verify link loads home page "/home".
-5. Navigate back to "/about"
+5. Navigate back to "/search"
 6. Select the "About" link on the header.
-Verify link reloads the about page "/about".
+Verify link loads the about page "/about".
+7. Navigate back to "/search"
 8. Select the "Login" link on the header.
 Verify link loads the login page "/login".
-9. Navigate back to "/about".
+9. Navigate back to "/search"
 10. Select the "Register" link on the header.
+Verify link loads the new user registration page "/register".

+Navigation bar from the Search Result Page:
+1. Navigate to the Search Result page.
+Add "/search_result" to the base url to get there.
+2. Select the CAMPr link on the header.
+Verify link loads the login page "/login"
+3. Navigate back to "/search_result"
+4. Select the "Home" link on the header.
+Verify link loads home page "/home".
+5. Navigate back to "/search_result"
+6. Select the "About" link on the header.
+Verify link loads the about page "/about".
+7. Navigate back to "/search_result"
+8. Select the "Login" link on the header.
+Verify link loads the login page "/login".
+9. Navigate back to "/search_result"
+10. Select the "Register" link on the header.
+Verify link loads the new user registration page "/register".

+Navigation bar from the Create New Campsite Page:
+1. Navigate to the Create New Campsite.
+Add "/new_campsite" to the base url to get there.
+2. Select the CAMPr link on the header.
+Verify link loads the login page "/login"
+3. Navigate back to "/new_campsite"
+4. Select the "Home" link on the header.
+Verify link loads home page "/home".
+5. Navigate back to "/new_campsite"
+6. Select the "About" link on the header.
+Verify link loads the about page "/about".
+7. Navigate back to "/new_campsite"
+8. Select the "Login" link on the header.
+Verify link loads the login page "/login".
+9. Navigate back to "/new_campsite"
+10. Select the "Register" link on the header.
+Verify link loads the new user registration page "/register".

+Navigation bar from the Profile Page:
+1. Navigate to the profile page.
+Add "/profile" to the base url to get there.
+2. Select the CAMPr link on the header.
+Verify link loads the login page "/login"
+3. Navigate back to "/profile"
+4. Select the "Home" link on the header.
+Verify link loads home page "/home".
+5. Navigate back to "/profile"
+6. Select the "About" link on the header.
+Verify link loads the about page "/about".
+7. Navigate back to "/profile"
+8. Select the "Login" link on the header.
+Verify link loads the login page "/login".
+9. Navigate back to "/profile"
+10. Select the "Register" link on the header.
+Verify link loads the new user registration page "/register".

+Navigation bar from the Edit Profile Page:
+1. Navigate to the profile page.
+Add "/edit_profile" to the base url to get there.
+2. Select the CAMPr link on the header.
+Verify link loads the login page "/login"
+3. Navigate back to "/edit_profileprofile"
+4. Select the "Home" link on the header.
+Verify link loads home page "/home".
+5. Navigate back to "/edit_profileprofile"
+6. Select the "About" link on the header.
+Verify link loads the about page "/about".
+7. Navigate back to "/edit_profileprofile"
+8. Select the "Login" link on the header.
+Verify link loads the login page "/login".
+9. Navigate back to "/edit_profileprofile"
-Verify link takes you to the new user registration page "/register".
+10. Select the "Register" link on the header.
+Verify link loads the new user registration page "/register".

 **Expected Results** \
-    you should see the following text and pass one of the tests \
-    >".Checking the database to see if cities are associated with the intended state \
-    >checking that Allenspark is in Colorado... \
-    >checking that Allenspark is in Colorado... \
-    >checking that Moab is in UT... \
-    >checking that Moab is in UT... \
-    >Checking that Alpine is associated with WY... \
-    >Test_CitySate Passed!" \
+    Each of the following link on the header navagetes to the coresponding page while user is on any of the pages in the web application:
+    1. Campr navigates to "/login"
+    2. Hopme navigates to "/home"
+    3. About navigates to "/about"
+    4. Login navigates to "/login"
+    5. Register navigates to "/register"

 **Actual Results** \
-    >".Checking the database to see if cities are associated with the intended state \
-    >checking that Allenspark is in Colorado... \
-    >checking that Allenspark is in Colorado... \
-    >checking that Moab is in UT... \
-    >checking that Moab is in UT... \
-    >Checking that Alpine is associated with WY... \
-    >Test_CitySate Passed!" \

 **Status (Pass/Fail)** \
     Pass \
 **Notes** \